Helsinki corridor into the US

 Verticals carried through the corridor.

 • Heavy industrials and engineering.
 The primary cohort.
 Wartsila marine and energy, KONE elevators and escalators, Outokumpu stainless steel, Metso Outotec mining technology, Cargotec, and Konecranes.
 Established US presence is common.
-The rebuild surfaces global engineering scale and reference projects in US-procurement-readable past performance terms.
+The rebuild pages and sales materials global engineering scale and reference projects in US-procurement-clear past performance terms.

 • Gaming and entertainment.
 Finnish gaming studios in the Supercell, Rovio, Remedy, Housemarque, Critical Force, Small Giant Games, and Fingersoft cohort.
-The strongest US-facing positioning baseline of any Helsinki cohort, with the rebuild work focused on adjacent US-platform, US-publishing, and US-IP commercialisation surfaces.
+The strongest US-facing positioning baseline of any Helsinki cohort, with the rebuild work focused on adjacent US-platform, US-publishing, and US-IP commercialisation pages and sales materials.

 • Telecom, cybersecurity, and software.
 Nokia networks and adjacent telecom platforms, HMD Global, F-Secure cybersecurity, Reaktor, and Vaisala instrumentation entering US enterprise, US carrier, US federal, and US procurement channels.
 Northern European product credibility is translated into US-buyer category and US peer-set language.